 When Dr. Oz asked his fitness expert, Lisa Lynn (more about her below) on TV, how she found out about the weight loss properties of raspberry ketones, Lisa said “Research research research.”
 So, I looked up the research on raspberry ketones and this is what I discovered.

-In a study published in 2005, called the Anti Obeisty Action of Raspberry Ketone, raspberry ketones were given to mice that were fed a high-fat diet for several weeks.
+In a study published in 2005, titled the Anti Obesity Action of Raspberry Ketone, the supplement was given to mice that were fed a high-fat diet for several weeks.
 Mice were split into different groups, each getting the same calories but getting different amounts of raspberry ketones (either 0.5%, 1% or 2%).

 The diets were about 40% fat in each group.
 Researchers noted that raspberry ketones — that made up between 1% and 2% of total calories — caused a reduction in body weight and fat buildup in the livers of mice after 10 weeks of use, compared to mice that only were fed a high-fat diet.

-Norepinephrine (also called nor-adrenaline ) is a chemical made in the adrenal glands that acts as a neurotransmmitter and does many things, one of which includes helping to burn fat.
+Norepinephrine (also called noradrenaline ) is a chemical made in the adrenal glands that act as a neurotransmitter and does many things, one of which includes helping to burn fat.
 This study also incubated isolated mouse fat cells in norepinephrine along with raspberry ketones to see what would happen.

 The researchers observed that the combination of raspberry ketones and norepinephrine caused more fat to leave the fat cells than norepinephrine alone.

 This is why Dr. Oz said raspberry ketones cause fat cells to shrink.